-All areas of the curriculum are available to pupils regardless of their disability.
+- All areas of the curriculum are available to pupils regardless of their disability.
 If an activity cannot be made accessible or would be inappropriate then an alternative activity will be made available.
-Handwriting practice might be inappropriate for a disabled pupil but practising keyboard skills would be a suitable and valuable alternative.
-Planning to improve access to the curriculum will include identifying reasonable adjustments to offer an equality of opportunity.
-Depending on the impairments of disabled pupils, planning specific staff training improves access to the curriculum.
-Training is available from a number of sources.

-Purchasing specialist equipment will increase access to the curriculum for disabled pupils.
-School has purchased writing slopes and pencil grips, or adjustable desks and chairs etc.

-Reviews of the participation of disabled pupils during lesson observations will inform future developments in inclusion.
+Handwriting practice might be inappropriate for a disabled pupil but practising keyboard skills would be a suitable and valuable alternative. - Planning to improve access to the curriculum will include identifying reasonable adjustments to offer an equality of opportunity. - Depending on the impairments of disabled pupils, planning specific staff training improves access to the curriculum.
+Training is available from a number of sources. - Purchasing specialist equipment may increase access to the curriculum for disabled pupils, school have purchased a variety of equipment including iPads, writing slopes and pencil grips. - Reviews of the participation of disabled pupils during lesson observations will inform future developments in inclusion. - Access to school visits can be problematic for some disabled pupils.
+Reviews and investigating more accessible venues and transport providers will be valuable, as will better forward planning and a creative approach to staffing.
+As part of any educational visit an 'Evolve' form is completed and submitted in which staff are required to identify any potential issues with access.